-Is a sleeping bag really necessary for one night on the camping departures?
+Is a sleeping bag really necessary for one night's camping in Jordan?

 Rebecca Caldicott - Customer Operations

-Tips from staff who have done A Week in Jordan
+Tips from staff who have done Patra and Wadi Rum by Bike

-Shorts are fine as long as they're down to your knees.
+Shorts are fine as long as they're down to your knees, and I wouldn't advise tight lycra.
 Same with t-shirts - fine as long as shoulders aren't exposed.
 A light scarf is a good idea, as it guards against the sun when it's hot, and sand when it's windy.
-I had some shorts, canvas trousers and then just layers, so t-shirts, a couple of long sleeve tops and a warm jacket (it can get chilly cold at night).
-I didn't take full on walking boots, as it is really just one day when you are doing any real walking.
-Light walking boots or shoes are fine.
+I had some shorts, canvas trousers and then just layers, so t-shirts, a couple of long sleeve tops and a warm jacket (it can get chilly at night).
+Light walking shoes or trainers are fine.
 I also had a pair of flip flops and some Converse trainers, as they are nice and light - but sandals are fine as well.
 No need for anything formal, you can dress as you like but generally people wore long trousers and a shirt at dinner (but t-shirt is absolutely fine as well!).

 You don't need to be too severe.
 As long as shorts come to your knees, you'll be fine.
 It's best to cover shoulders but you will see plenty of tourists with bare shoulders around the place.
 Tourism has grown quite a lot in Jordan, so they are used to seeing less conservative dress, but it's good to still be aware of local sensibilities.